2017 to bring army of IT threats bigger than ever before: Are you prepared?

 And if that's not enough, according to the “2017 State of Resilience Report” from Vision Solutions (Vision) - provided by SASIT - businesses will face even more disruption in 2017, being subject to more IT threats than at any time in history.

-While disaster recovery (DR) and high availability (HA) have always been critical issues, the intense media focus on system meltdowns has helped drive the discussion to the top of the agenda in the executive suite and the data centre.
+While disaster recovery (DR) and high availability (HA) have always been critical issues, the intense media focus on system meltdowns has helped drive the discussion to the top of the agenda in the executive suite and the data center.

-The report from Vision puts forward a number of factors that are affecting modern business vulnerabilities (hence making DR/HA even more critical), including the growing number of devices, increasingly complex data centre environments, the ballooning amount of data, the rise of cyber criminals and internal data breaches, and the sheer fact that all sectors - from government to retail - are vulnerable.
+The report from Vision puts forward a number of factors that are affecting modern business vulnerabilities (hence making DR/HA even more critical), including the growing number of devices, increasingly complex data center environments, the ballooning amount of data, the rise of cyber criminals and internal data breaches, and the sheer fact that all sectors - from government to retail - are vulnerable.

 In fact, the findings in Vision's report echo these sentiments.
 In 2016, nearly half the businesses surveyed had experienced a failure (including a natural disaster, server failure, storage failure, or human error) that required their use of an HA/DR solution to resume operations.